-(4) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year.
+- 15. (1) An owner or keeper of a class A dog shall not abandon the dog. - (2) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year.

-17. Where a class A dog escapes from any premises, Liability for the owner or keeper of that dog shall be liable in civil ${\text{class A dog}}^{\text{escape of}}$ proceedings for any death, injury or damage caused by that dog.

-18. (1) A person who owns a class A dog or keeps a Notice class A dog on his premises shall cause to be displayed in a prominent place on the premises, a notice indicating that there is a class A dog on the premises.

-(2) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of ten thousand dollars.

-19. (1) Where a class A dog injures a person, the owner Injury or death or keeper of the dog commits an offence and is liable on by a class A dog summary conviction to a fine of one hundred thousand dollars and to imprisonment for five years.

-(2) Where a class A dog kills a person or causes the death of a person, the owner or keeper of the dog commits an offence and is liable on summary conviction to a fine of two hundred thousand dollars and to imprisonment for ten years.
+- 16. (1) An owner or keeper of a class A dog shall cause Obligation to that dog to be trained by a certified dog trainer. - (2) An owner or keeper of a class B dog shall cause that dog to be trained by a certified dog trainer where it has come to the attention of a constable or an authorized officer or a local authority that the dog has been dangerously out of control on at least one occasion. - (3) A certified dog trainer is a person who is recognized by the Minister by Order, as being approved to conduct such training. - (4) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for one year. - 17.
+Where a class A dog escapes from any premises, Liability for the owner or keeper of that dog shall be liable in civil escape of class A dog proceedings for any death, injury or damage caused by that dog. - 18.
+(1) A person who owns a class A dog or keeps a Notice class A dog on his premises shall cause to be displayed in a prominent place on the premises, a notice indicating that there is a class A dog on the premises. - (2) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of ten thousand dollars. - 19.
+(1) Where a class A dog injures a person, without Injury or death reasonable cause whether in a public place or on private by a class A dog premises, the owner or keeper of the dog commits an offence and is liable on summary conviction to a fine of one hundred thousand dollars and to imprisonment for five years. - (2) Where a class A dog kills a person or causes the death of a person, without reasonable cause, the owner or keeper of the dog commits an offence and is liable on summary conviction to a fine of two hundred thousand dollars and to imprisonment for ten years.

-(3) Where a class A dog kills a person or causes the death of a person on or outside private premises where-
+- (3) Where a class A dog injures a person, kills a person or causes the death of a person on or outside private premises where-

-(a) the dog was unprovoked; or
+- (a) the dog was unprovoked; or

-(b) an offence was not being committed,
+- (b) an offence was not being committed,